NCI-CGR/PLP_prediction_workflow/README.md

 :bookmark: this setting needs to be customized for other studies in the future.

 #### Prepare ClinVar data for the use of hg19
-To run AutoGVP, latest ClinVar data need to be downloaed and prepared.
+To run AutoGVP, latest ClinVar data need to be downloaded and prepared.

 ```bash
 cd /data/GenoMEL/AutoGVP